Could Ketamine Infusion Be a Breakthrough for Depression and PTSD?

 What Does the Research Say?

-🔹 Depression
+🔹 Ketamine for Depression

 In a large meta-analysis, ketamine demonstrated rapid and significant antidepressant effects, even in patients with treatment-resistant depression.
 One dose often produces relief within 24 hours, and repeated doses can extend this benefit (Coyle & Laws, 2015).